 Ways to Order Relentless Forward Progress

-You can now find Relentless Forward Progress can be found at many book stores, as well as online for about $10 on Amazon.com.
+You can now find Relentless Forward Progress can be found at many book stores, as well as online for a little over $10 on Amazon.com.

 If you prefer eBooks, there’s also a Kindle version that is compatible with most eBook readers, including iPads via the Kindle app.